Form controls

 immediately, which often results in a poor user experience.

-This example demonstrates custom validation styles using data-user-invalid
+This example demonstrates custom validation styles using data-user-invalid and

-.
+data-user-valid.
 Try Typing in the fields to see how validity changes with user input.

 <form class="validity-styles"> <mo-input name="name" label="Name" help-text="What would you like people to call you?" autocomplete="off" required ></mo-input> <mo-select name="animal" label="Favorite Animal" help-text="Select the best option." clearable required> <mo-option value="birds">Birds</mo-option> <mo-option value="cats">Cats</mo-option> <mo-option value="dogs">Dogs</mo-option> <mo-option value="other">Other</mo-option> </mo-select> <mo-checkbox value="accept" required>Accept terms and conditions</mo-checkbox> <mo-button type="submit" variant="primary">Submit</mo-button> <mo-button type="reset" variant="default">Reset</mo-button> </form> <script type="module"> const form = document.querySelector('.validity-styles'); // Wait for controls to be defined before attaching form listeners await Promise.all([ customElements.whenDefined('mo-button'), customElements.whenDefined('mo-checkbox'), customElements.whenDefined('mo-input'), customElements.whenDefined('mo-option'), customElements.whenDefined('mo-select') ]).then(() => { form.addEventListener('submit', event => { event.preventDefault(); alert('All fields are valid!'); }); }); </script> <style> .validity-styles mo-input, .validity-styles mo-select, .validity-styles mo-checkbox { display: block; margin-bottom: var(--mo-spacing-medium); } /* user invalid styles */ .validity-styles mo-input[data-user-invalid]::part(base), .validity-styles mo-select[data-user-invalid]::part(combobox), .validity-styles mo-checkbox[data-user-invalid]::part(control) { border-color: var(--mo-color-status-alert); } .validity-styles [data-user-invalid]::part(form-control-label), .validity-styles [data-user-invalid]::part(form-control-help-text), .validity-styles mo-checkbox[data-user-invalid]::part(label) { color: var(--mo-color-status-alert); } .validity-styles mo-checkbox[data-user-invalid]::part(control) { outline: none; } .validity-styles mo-input:focus-within[data-user-invalid]::part(base), .validity-styles mo-select:focus-within[data-user-invalid]::part(combobox), .validity-styles mo-checkbox:focus-within[data-user-invalid]::part(control) { border-color: var(--mo-color-status-alert); box-shadow: 0 0 0 var(--mo-focus-ring-width) var(--mo-color-status-alert-container); } /* User valid styles */ .validity-styles mo-input[data-user-valid]::part(base), .validity-styles mo-select[data-user-valid]::part(combobox), .validity-styles mo-checkbox[data-user-valid]::part(control) { border-color: var(--mo-color-status-success); } .validity-styles [data-user-valid]::part(form-control-label), .validity-styles [data-user-valid]::part(form-control-help-text), .validity-styles mo-checkbox[data-user-valid]::part(label) { color: var(--mo-color-status-success); } .validity-styles mo-checkbox[data-user-valid]::part(control) { background-color: var(--mo-color-status-success); outline: none; } .validity-styles mo-input:focus-within[data-user-valid]::part(base), .validity-styles mo-select:focus-within[data-user-valid]::part(combobox), .validity-styles mo-checkbox:focus-within[data-user-valid]::part(control) { border-color: var(--mo-color-status-success); box-shadow: 0 0 0 var(--mo-focus-ring-width) var(--mo-color-success-container); } </style>